 Of the roughly 40 million men in America who struggle with the psychological effects of hair loss, none of them should have to deal with it.
 Thanks to advancements in hair transplant, mini and micro-grafting technology, along with the improvements in expertise and artistic ability, men suffering from hair loss can achieve incredible results.
-Located in Carmel and Greenwood, Hamilton Facial Plastic Surgery, led by double board-certified facial plastic surgeon Mark M. Hamilton, M.D., F.A.C.S., treats male pattern baldness for men who live in and around Indianapolis, IN.
+Located in Carmel and Greenwood, Hamilton Facial Plastic Surgery, led by double board-certified facial plastic surgeon Mark M. Hamilton, M.D., F.A.C.S., treats male pattern baldness for men who live in and around Indianapolis, Indiana.

 What Is Male Pattern Baldness?